Breakout (The Avengers: Earth's Mightiest Heroes): Part 1

-Bruce Banner warns Leonard Samson about SHIELD's ulterior motives for keeping him imprisoned.
-Meanwhile, Hawkeye sits silently in his cell at the Vault, after being framed by the double agent, Black Widow.
-Just then, all four super prisons' security systems shut down, allowing the combined 74 supervillains to escape.
-The tech-based foes in the Vault raided the armory getting their weapons until they are stopped by Hawkeye.
-Iron Man is alerted and immediately returns to the Vault.
-Iron Man is outnumbered by old enemies at the Vault.
-To keep the villains from escaping, Tony self-destructs the Vault.
-The radiation-based villains of the Cube break loose, during which Samson is exposed to Gamma radiation when he is injured by Zzzax.
-Bruce transforms into the Hulk and escapes with Samson, heading for the nearest civilized area.
+Banner warns Samson about S.H.I.E.L.D.'s ulterior motives for keeping him imprisoned.
+Meanwhile, Hawkeye sits silently in his cell at the Vault after being framed by Black Widow.
+All four prisons' security systems shut down simultaneously, allowing the inmates to escape.
+The tech-based foes in the Vault raid the armory in an attempt to retrieve their weapons until they are stopped by Hawkeye.
+Iron Man is alerted and immediately returns to the Vault, which he destroys to keep the villains from escaping.
+The radiation-based villains of the Cube break loose, during which Samson is exposed to gamma radiation and injured by Zzzax.
+Banner transforms into the Hulk and escapes with Samson, heading for the nearest civilized area.
 The villains try to follow him, but the Leader orders them to remain.
-The prisoners of the Pym-particle shrunken Big House are freed and the prison itself grows back to normal size causing the Helicarrier it was kept in to crash into the Hudson River.
+The prisoners of the shrunken Big House are freed and the prison returns to normal size, causing the Helicarrier it was kept in to crash into the Hudson River.
 Nick Fury learns of the other prisons' situations and realizes the same must be happening at the secret fourth prison, the Raft.
 It is at this moment, Graviton awakens.
-He lifts the prison into the sky, and confronts Fury, who now sees him as another supervillain, calling him "Graviton".
+He lifts the prison into the sky and confronts Fury.